 Internet nomads don’t have many options to find a remote working oasis in Africa.

-Proud of Cape Town making it to Big 7 Travel’s list of the best places for remote working in 2021, the capital of South Africa advocated recently for better positioning as workation destination.
+Proud of Cape Town making it to Big 7 Travel’s list of the best places for remote working in 2021, the capital of South Africa advocated recently for better positioning as a workation destination.
 The next step might be the digital nomad visa.

 Until then, Mauritius has no problem in holding the top spot on the list of the best digital nomad visas in Africa.